-Below is a list of commonly asked questions related to the Brave ads platform.
+Below is a list of commonly asked questions related to the Brave Ads.

 There are some key differences between Brave Ads and traditional digital advertising:

-- Brave Ads are opt-in and privacy-preserving.
-Traditional advertising requires information about you, your behavior, pages you’re browsing and location to be collected by advertisers and other vendors in order for them to target their ads to you.
-In contrast, when a Brave Ad is matched to you directly and anonymously on your device without the need for Brave to profile you .
-Your personal data never leaves the browser and reports are not linked to any identifiable individual or device.
+- Brave Ads are privacy-preserving.
+Traditional advertising requires information about you, your behavior, your browsing history, location, and more, to be collected by advertisers in order for them to target their ads to you.
+In contrast, when a Brave Ad is matched to you, it is done on your own device, by your own device, inside Brave itself.
+Your personal data never leaves your own device.